 - It comes with an e-book that shares remedies to help your baby with teething.

 - They may be a little large for small babies so they won’t be able to reach their back teeth.

-- It seems a bit expensive for four simple rings.
+- Might be a bit expensive for four simple rings.

-This teether is made entirely of soft silicone.
-One end of the toy has soft bristles on it that can help soothe your baby’s sore gums.
+This teether is made entirely of soft, chewy silicone.
+One end has flexible bristles that can help soothe your baby’s sore gums.
 It also has different textured surfaces on the handle and the end of the teether so your baby can chew on either side of it.

-When it isn’t in use, it comes with a carrying case so you can keep it clean, which is perfect for moms who want to take this along in the diaper bag on trips.
+When not being gnawed on, it comes with a carrying case so you can keep it clean, which is perfect for moms who want to take it along in the diaper bag on trips.

 - It’s inexpensive.